stephenslab/rss/docs/Examples.md

 > This example illustrates the impact of different LD estimates on the
 > RSS results.
 Three types of estimated LD matrices are considered:
-> cohort sample LD, shrinkage panel sample LD (Wen and Stephens 2010)
+> cohort sample LD, shrinkage panel sample LD [(Wen and Stephens, 2010)](https://www.ncbi.nlm.nih.gov/pubmed/21479081)
 > and panel sample LD.

 - [**Example 3**](Example-3): Fit RSS-BVSR via MCMC with two types of